lschierer/EvonyTKRTips.sst/src/content/docs/svs/t1_defense.md

 For your defense, the HP and Defense figures are how much your troops can absorb, and the attack is how much damage they give back.

-If you are trying to build what is known as a trap keep, one that entices the enemy to attack but has 1) very little of value in it (in case you misjudge the size of the attack you attract) and 2) hopefully costs the enemy more points than it gives up, you care a
+If you are trying to build what is known as a [trap keep], one that entices the enemy to attack but has 1) very little of value in it (in case you misjudge the size of the attack you attract) and 2) hopefully costs the enemy more points than it gives up, you care a